microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationresource.md

 Namespace: microsoft.graph

-A superclass for all resource objects in the system.
+A base classs for all resource objects in the system.
 A resource is associated with an **Assignment** and/or **Submission**, which represents the learning object that is being handed out or handed in.
 You cannot instantiate a resource directly; you must make a subclass that will represent the type of resource being used.

 This resource stores the common properties across all resource types.